Menu

 Accepting employee feedback is just as important.
 Be transparent and open when you receive in-person or anonymous employee feedback.
 Employees should have room to comfortably and respectfully voice their thoughts or concerns about what the company is doing well and where it’s falling short.

-While success may look different in various businesses and industries, all organizations want to succeed.
-Your business’s goals affect everyone in the operation and often require specific employee performance goals and targets.
+While success may look different in various businesses and industries, all companies want to succeed.
+Your business goals affect everyone in the organization and often require specific employee performance goals and targets.

-Setting goals with your employees can fuel their desire to work harder and make a more significant impact.
+Setting the right goals for each employee can fuel their desire to work harder and make a more significant impact on the business.
 However, goals that are too ambitious for teams and individuals can result in burnout and low morale.

-Greater team autonomy can benefit specific teams and your overall company culture.
-When teams are more autonomous, leaders don’t have to spend time micromanaging and can plan for the future and address other company needs.
-Workplaces that prioritize autonomy encourage employee retention because employees feel respected and can enjoy a more positive work-life balance.
+Greater autonomy can benefit specific teams and your overall company culture.
+When employees are more autonomous, leaders don’t have to spend time micromanaging and can focus on the bigger picture.
+Workplaces that prioritize autonomy see higher employee retention because staff members feel respected and can enjoy a more positive work-life balance.

-However, before you increase autonomy, you must give your employees the tools they need.
-Autonomy means nothing without the training, systems, devices, tools and skills the job requires.
+However, before you increase autonomy, you must give your employees the tools they need to succeed on their own.
+Autonomy won’t bear fruit without equipping each staffer with the training, systems, devices and skills their role requires.

-When increasing employee autonomy, offer frequent opportunities for the employee to practice making decisions independently.
+When increasing employee autonomy, offer frequent opportunities for team members to practice making decisions independently.
 Follow up with constructive feedback so everyone understands company expectations and receives appropriate praise.
-Autonomy done correctly can solidify the bond between employers and employees.
+Autonomy done correctly can solidify the bond between employers and employees and make workers more invested in the company’s success.

 To promote a positive workplace where employees are happy and thriving, you must lead by example.
 Actions speak louder than words.
-If you want a hardworking team that goes above and beyond, company leaders must exhibit these qualities.
+If you want a hardworking team that goes above and beyond, you and other company leaders must exhibit these qualities yourselves.
 If you want everyone to treat each other with respect, this culture must start with management.

-Nurturing an employee-centric culture can motivate your team members to perform to the best of their abilities and elevate your business to something everyone can be proud of.
+With the strategies above, you can nurture an employee-centric culture that motivates your team members to perform to the best of their abilities and elevates your business to a level of success everyone can be proud of.

 Julie Thompson contributed to this article.